pagekey/website/_posts/2018-04-19-how-to-implement-a-binary-search-tree-in-python.md

   ...
 ```

-In the above, we first check for the best case - did we find what we are looking for?
-If so, we are done and can bring the good news by returing `True`.
+In the above code snippet, we first check for the best case - did we find what we are looking for?
+If so, we are done and can tell everyone the good news by returning `True`.

 Otherwise, we have to check which way to go.
 If the data is less than the current node, we move left.
 Otherwise, we move right.
 However, to move left or right, there has to be something there.
 If not, we're just going to call it quits and return `False`.